hatfieldlibrary/tagger/README.md

-# Tagger Application
+# Collections Tagger Application

 This nodejs application associates tags with collection information.
-It provides a REST API that that allows clients to retrieve tag and collection information as JSON.
+It provides a REST API that that allows clients to retrieve this tag and collection information via JSON.
-Currently, two additional REST services are included: one for retrieving items from CONTENTdm and a second for retreving communities from DSpace.
+Two additional REST services are included: one for retrieving items from CONTENTdm and a second for retreving communities from DSpace.

 ### Development